microsoft/pxt-arcade/docs/skillmap/educator-info/zookeeper-map-info.md

 ### Objectives

-After completing A Zookeeper's Adventure, students will have learned how to use coding concepts creatively.
-As they create their own zookeeper sprite, design animal exhibits, and take care of animals, they will be learning computer science and game design concepts.
+As students go through A Zookeeper's Adventure, they will create their own zookeeper sprite, design animal exhibits, and take care of animals.
+Throughout these experiences, they will be using computer science and game design concepts.

 Specifically, they will experience the following topics: